Aryballos

-The shape of the aryballos originally came from the oinochoe of the Geometric period of the 9th century BCE, a globe-shaped wine jar.
+The shape of the aryballos originally came from the oinochoe of the Geometric period of the 9th century BC, a globe-shaped wine jar.
 By the Proto-Corinthian period of the following century, it had attained its definitive shape, going from spherical to ovoid to conical, and finally back to spherical.
 This definitive form has a wide, flat mouth, and a single small handle.
 Some later variations have bell-shaped mouths, a second handle, and/or a flat base.
 Potters also created inventive shapes for aryballoi.
-The Austrian commission of the Corpus Vasorum Antiquorum is investigating the material properties of these vessels using computed tomography and optical 3D acquisition techniques.